mtthewwatts/Personal-Website/README.md

-# Temporary Personal Website
+# Personal Website

-> ⚠️ This is a **temporary** personal website repository.
+> 🌓 This site features both **professional** and **personal** views, use the toggle in the corner to switch modes.

+## 🧭 What is this?

+This is my website to share who I am, what I do, and what I enjoy.
+Whether you're here to explore my **professional work** or get a glimpse of my **personal side**, you can switch between both with ease.

-## 🛠️ Why?
+## 🛠️ Why the Dual Modes?

-I'm currently working on a more **complete and polished** portfolio site.
-In the meantime, this version serves as a placeholder to keep my presence online. 🌐

-Stay tuned for the full version — coming soon! 🚀
+I believe that personality and professionalism aren't mutually exclusive.
+This site is designed to reflect both my engineering projects and technical experience to hobbies, thoughts, and creative explorations.

+Thanks for visiting — feel free to explore! 🌐